dessalines/essays/why_not_signal.md

 Companies that don't comply with this law, [such as Lavabit, are forced to shut themselves down in protest, in order to avoid prison time](https://www.youtube.com/watch?v=spW0q-g2BxU), or remain open, and funnel user communications to the US government.
 Signal is a US domiciled company, and must comply with this law.

-Signal also interestingly isn't self-hostable: there's no way to run your own signal server, and control your data.
+Signal also interestingly **isn't self-hostable**: there's no way to run your own signal server, and control your data.
 [Marlinspike ruthlessly shuts down anyone attempting to build alternate clients or servers that could communicate with the main one.](https://github.com/LibreSignal/LibreSignal/issues/37#issuecomment-217211165) [2](https://github.com/LibreSignal/LibreSignal)

 This means that all of Signal's data is centralized and controlled **by a single entity**: a giant and easy target for US surveillance.

-The centralization of signal's data, means that it most likely was, and has been issued an NSL letter, along with every other centralized messaging company domiciled in the US.
+The centralization of Signal's data, means that it most likely has been issued an NSL letter, along with every other centralized messaging company domiciled in the US.
 While it's impossible for us to know for certain, its also illegal for the founders to disclose that.
 For a threat analysis, we should assume the worst, especially for such a popular app.

 This could account for many Signal developers' characterization of [Marlinspike as being paranoid, and a control-freak](https://archive.is/NdCxm) when it comes to some of Signal's administration.
 Marlinspike could face real prison time if this information were *even accidentally* made public.

-In a time where nearly all new messaging platforms are using the self-hosted+federation model, [Marlinspike came out staunchly in favor of centralization](https://signal.org/blog/the-ecosystem-is-moving/), and refused to consider it when asked by the developers of Matrix, a federated messaging protocol, on the grounds that federation would slow down feature development.
+In a time where nearly all new messaging platforms are using the self-hosted+federation model, [Marlinspike came out staunchly in favor of centralization](https://signal.org/blog/the-ecosystem-is-moving/), and refused to consider federation when asked by the developers of Matrix, a federated messaging protocol, on the grounds that it would slow down feature development.
 [Their response is here](https://matrix.org/blog/2020/01/02/on-privacy-versus-freedom).

 ### Phone # Identifiers

-If you were building a secure platform, and wanted to use an identifier, what would be the worst thing to use?
-Phone numbers.
+If you were building a secure platform, and wanted to use an identifier, what would be the worst thing to use? **Phone numbers.**

-Phone numbers in nearly every country, including the US, are directly linked to your identity: including your full name, social security number, and even current address.
+Phone numbers in nearly every country, including the US, **are directly linked to your identity**: including your full name, social security number, and even current address.
 A simple reverse phone number lookup, *doable even by non law enforcement actors*, can reveal this information.

 This is also why it's impossible for anonymous or Internet-only activists to use Signal: by giving others their phone number, they give away their full name and address.